 - Verifying that services/daemons and/or processes are running.

 - Evaluating the output of diagnostic scripts.

 - Verifying that application ports are listening for request.

 - Pinging the server.
 Please note that pinging a device is the standard for up/down tests, but runs the risk of missing problems on servers that responding to a ping request but whose OS or services are in a hung state.

 Server Monitoring Best Practice 2: Automate discovery of server infrastructure

-IT infrastructures encompass a mix of physical servers, VMs, virtualization hosts and network devices, each of which have unique KPIs and availability metrics.
+IT infrastructures encompass a number of components, among them a mix of physical servers, VMs, virtualization hosts and network devices, each of which have unique KPIs and availability metrics.
 VMs are especially volatile, as they can be spun up or down with little advance notice.
 The goals for automating infrastructure monitoring are: